janverschelde/PHCpack/src/doc/source/welcome.rst

    likelihood equations, II: The Behrens-Fisher problem**.
    *Statistica Sinica* 17(4):1343-1354, 2007.

 #.
+M. Casanellas, J. Fernandez-Sachez, and M. Garrote-Lopez:
+   **Distance to the stochastic part of phylogenetic varieties**.
+   *Journal of Symbolic Computation* 104:653-682, 2021.

+#.
 Enric Celaya, Tom Creemers, Lluis Ros:
    **Exact interval propagation for the efficient solution of position analysis problems on planar linkages**.